akhepcat/LatencyFix/README.md

 This should work well for satellite connections, long-haul fiber (> 1000km) and even local networks for high-speed (>=10gb) interfaces

+This script will enable BBR (Bottleneck Bandwidth & RTT) congestion control, as well as the CAKE (Common Applications Kept Enhanced) scheduler (if available)

 * USAGE

 	LatencyFix.sh [--help|-h|--debug|-d|-s|--sysctl] {bandwidth}